Getting started

 YAML export

-From the Model Actions menu (the ⋯ button in the header), choose Export YAML to generate a clean, readable snapshot of your entire model: assumptions, portfolios, one-off events, year overrides and projection results.
+From the Model Actions menu (the ⋯ button in the header), choose Export YAML to generate a clean, readable snapshot of your entire model: assumptions, portfolios, one-off events, year adjustments and projection results.
 The YAML is copied to your clipboard and displayed in a modal so you can review it.

 The export is especially useful as a pastable format for AI conversations.
 Copy the YAML into your favorite AI assistant (ChatGPT, Claude, Gemini, etc.) and ask it to review your planning assumptions, suggest adjustments, stress-test scenarios or explain the projection results.
 Because YAML is structured yet human-readable, the AI can parse every detail of your model without any extra setup.